jmglov/transcribble/README.md

 unless that too is ambiguous (e.g. "Cher Binnington" and "Cher Tjeba");
 otherwise their full name.

+If `remove-fillers` is specified, the value is a list of filler words which will be removed from the transcript.
+Some common filler words in English are "um" and "uh".

-Neither option need be specified, in which case the formatter will default to OTR and no abbreviation will be done.
+Neither option need be specified, in which case the formatter will default to OTR, no abbreviation will be done, and no filler word removal will be done.